KRFOSS/kali-docs/general-use/kali-branches/index.md

 ### Development

-- **kali-dev** is the development version of Kali.
+- **kali-dev** is the development version of Kali Linux.
 It is created by combining three other branches: `kali-dev-only`, `kali-debian-picks` and `debian-testing`.
-Its mainly used for merging Debian's updates with the changes maintained by Kali.
+Its mainly used for merging Debian's updates with the changes maintained by Kali Linux.
 - **kali-dev-only** is the development distribution with Kali-specific packages.
 This branch is auto-merged into `kali-dev`.
 - **kali-rolling-only** is a repository for packages that need to quickly reach `kali-rolling`.